sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=XJp8E3HmqG8&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy involves buying the S&P 500 at the close of the last fifth trading day of each month and selling (or holding cash) at the close of the third trading day of the new month.
-There are no filters applied, meaning it operates based solely on these fixed entry and exit points.

-### Key Features:
+### Article Summary

+1. **Trading Strategy Overview**:
-1. **Entry Signal**: Buy at the close of the last fifth trading day of the month.
+   - **Entry Signal**: Buy at the close of the last fifth trading day of the month.
-2. **Exit Signal**: Sell or switch to cash at the close of the third trading day of the new month.
+   - **Exit Signal**: Sell at the close of the third trading day or the new month.

+2. **Strategy Details**:
+   - No filters are applied to the strategy.
-3. **Investment Frequency**: The strategy is invested approximately 33% of the time, indicating that it holds positions for roughly one-third of the months.
+   - The strategy is invested approximately 33% of the time.

-4. **Performance**:
+3. **Backtest Performance**:
-   - It has generated returns comparable to a Buy and Hold strategy (around 7%) since 1960.
+   - Since 1960, the strategy has generated a return comparable to a Buy and Hold approach, around 7% annually.
-   - Drawdowns are significantly smaller than those of Buy and Hold, with maximum drawdown being half in comparison.
+   - Drawdowns are significantly smaller than those experienced by a Buy and Hold strategy.
+The maximum drawdown for this strategy is half that of a Buy and Hold approach.
-5. **Volatility**: The strategy is designed for investors seeking lower volatility while still achieving market-like returns.

-### Conclusion:
-This strategy offers a balance between return and risk, making it suitable for risk-averse investors who wish to participate in the market without enduring the full brunt of short-term volatility typically associated with equity markets.
+4. **Equity Curve**:
+   - The equity curve has been consistently positive since 1960, indicating steady performance over time.

+5. **Conclusions**:
+   - The trading strategy offers competitive returns to a passive Buy and Hold approach.
+   - It demonstrates lower drawdowns, suggesting lower risk compared to holding the market continuously.
 </details>

 <details>